 Preliminary studies in other studies have suggested that prolonged chewing of food burns more calories, up to 1000 extra every month.
-Conclusion is that, not only diet is important, but also important is speed of eating too.
+The conclusion is that, not only diet is important, but also important is the speed of eating too.
 Don’t eat fast, eat slowly and be healthy.
-Enjoy in Food!
+Enjoy Food!

 Few Facts About Eating Slow :

 There are many things happens when you chew slow.
 Here are some very important facts that will help you change your mind and chew a bit slower.

 - You should chew almost thirty-two times in order to have the food properly digested.
 Thirty-two times chewing is the optimum amount of number which should be followed thoroughly.

 - When you eat slowly and chew more, it happens to help you digest the food in a more accurate manner.
 The food gets digested by the saliva and helps digest the food fast.

 - Chewing food properly prevents problems of indigestions.

 - How many times you have to chew depends on the type of food that you are eating. the harder the food in texture, the more you have to see.
 A food that is hard has to be chewed almost more than forty times.
 A softer food could be chewed for only ten to twelve times.

 Here are some of the benefits of chewing slowly.
 You will surely notice a change in your body if you chew slowly for at least one month.

 - When you chew your food slowly, it breaks down the food and helps get digested without causing and indigestion.